ReactForBeginners/exercise2-itunesapi/README.md

 Based on this, you'll show the user the most relevant products from iTunes.

 To get started, clone this repo.
 We've linked to the jQuery CDN for you in the HTML file.
 Your React components ought to be added in main.js.

+## Remember:

+**Use the React docs**
+The React docs are [great](https://facebook.github.io/react/docs/getting-started.html).
+Use them!

+**Build one line at a time**

+Don't try and built the entire app before you test it in the browser.
+Take small incremental steps and test how it works.

 ## Running the app